-A number of policy instruments generate economic incentives to reduce bycatch (Boyce 1996; Herrera 2005; Bisack and Sutinen 2006; Sugihara et al. 2009; Wilen 2009; Gjertsen et al. 2010; Segerson 2010; Pascoe et al 2010, Holland 2010).
+A number of policy instruments generate economic incentives (Boyce 1996; Herrera 2005; Bisack and Sutinen 2006; .Sugihara et al. 2009; Wilen 2009; Segerson 2010; Pascoe et al 2010).
 They include: (i) taxes, fines and subsidies; (ii) deemed values; (iii) bycatch insurance schemes; (iv) trade measures; (v) individual tradable encounter credits; and (vi) harvest priority programmes.
 These instruments are examined in more detail in the following sections.
 Sections 6 and 7 introduce policy instruments that generate economic incentives and that are not drawn from the fisheries and pollution literature, but from the biodiversity conservation literature.